valenjet/upskill-in-testing-with-python/code/ch02/README.md

 ## Iteration 8

 In this iteration, we'll address more expected errors.
-Specifically, the slightly above a high arbitrary value.
+Specifically, the _slightly above a high arbitrary value_ scenario.

-### I8-S1: Think (🤔)
+### I8 - Step 1: Think (🤔)

-We've thought about 10000°F as the maximum valid temperature but we don't enforce that in the code.
+Let's say we agree that 10000°F should be the maximum valid input temperature.

+But that's not enforced in the code.
 Let's add that behavior.

-### I8-S2: Test (red 🔴)
+### I8 - Step 2: Test (red 🔴)

-Add this to the bottom of the `test_temperature_converter.py` file and save:
+Add this to the bottom of the `test_temperature_converter.py`:
 ```python

 def test_when_passed_10000_pt_1_expect_AssertionError():